 In August 2018, the Company entered into a license agreement with Neuren and obtained exclusive North American rights to develop and commercialize trofinetide for Rett syndrome and other indications.
 Under the terms of the agreement, the Company paid Neuren an upfront license fee of \$10.0 million and it may be required to pay up to an additional \$455.0 million in milestone payments based on the achievement of certain development and annual net sales milestones.
 In addition, the Company will be required to pay Neuren tiered, escalating, double-digit percentage royalties based on net sales.
 The license agreement was accounted for as an asset acquisition and the upfront cash payment of \$10.0 million was expensed to research and development in the third quarter of 2018 as there is no alternative use for the asset.
 In connection with the FDA approval of DAYBUE, the Company paid a milestone payment of \$40.0 million to Neuren following the first commercial sale of DAYBUE pursuant to the license agreement.
 The Company capitalized the \$40.0 million milestone payment as an intangible asset as it was deemed probable of occurring as of March 31, 2023.
 In addition, the Company was granted a Rare Pediatric Disease PRV following the FDA approval of DAYBUE.
 Pursuant to the license agreement, the Company is required to pay Neuren one third of the value of the PRV at the time of sale or use of the PRV.
-The Company capitalized the \$29.6 million for the estimated PRV value owed to Neuren as an intangible asset.
+The Company capitalized the \$29.6 million for the estimated PRV value owed to Neuren as an intangible asset in 2023.
+During the year ended December 31, 2024, the Company sold the PRV to a third party for aggregate net proceeds of \$146.5 million.
+Upon sale of the PRV, the Company capitalized an additional \$19.2 million for the one third PRV value owed to Neuren as an intangible asset.

 In July 2023, the Company expanded its licensing agreement for trofinetide with Neuren to acquire rights to the drug outside of North America as well as global rights in Rett syndrome and Fragile X syndrome to Neuren's development candidate NNZ-2591.
 Under the terms of the expanded agreement, Neuren received an upfront payment of \$100.0 million and is eligible to receive up to an additional \$426.3 million in milestone payments based on the achievement of certain commercial and sales milestones for trofinetide outside of North America and up to \$831.3 million in milestone payments based on the achievement of certain development and sales milestones for NNZ-2591.
-In addition, the Company will be required to pay Neuren tiered royalties from the mid-teens to low-twenties percent of trofinetide in each of North America and outside North America.
+In addition, the Company will be required to pay Neuren tiered royalties from the mid-teens to low-twenties percent of trofinetide net sales outside of North America.
 Percentage royalties related to NNZ-2591 net sales are identical to the trofinetide in each of North America and outside North America.
 The expanded license agreement was accounted for as an asset acquisition and the upfront cash payment of \$100.0 million was expensed to research and development in the third quarter of 2023 as there is no alternative use for the asset.